cicese-biocom/esm-AxP-GDL/README.md

 chmod +x generate_features_example.sh
 ./generate_features_example.sh
 ```
-The features of the examples will be genrerated if your tools and databases are configured correctly.
+The features of the examples will be genrerated if your tools are configured correctly.
-Some common errors:
-+ `BLAST Database error` means the nrdb90 or NR is failed to found.
-+ `ERROR:   could not open file ... uniclust30_2018_08_cs219.ffdata` means the uniclust30_2018_08 is failed to found.

 If you want generate the features using your own file in fasta format, just follow the `generate_features_example.sh` and change the pathes into yours.

 ## Usage
 It takes 3 steps to train/test our model:
 (1) copy the train/test soucre files in fasta format, which is supplied in `datasets` folder, into the `data` folder.
 (2) generate features, including the predicted sturctures and the sequential features.
 (3) train / test.